-Justification for Exclusion: Telephones are the most efficient way of conducting a large sample size survey.
-As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded from the surveys.
+Justification for Exclusion: Based on the Census 2008 American Community Survey, 98 percent of Texas households had telephone service available, so only a small percentage of Texans are excluded from the surveys.

 Texas Lottery Research Focus Groups

 Since the Texas Lottery's inception, focus groups have been conducted to evaluate potential new instant game concepts and to receive feedback from players on general game issues such as ticket designs, play styles and themes.